frangonzalezengineer/node-net-ping/README.md

 # Round Trip Times

-Some callbacks used by methods exposed by this module provide two instances of the JavaScript `Date` class specifying when the first ping was sent for a request, and when a request completed.
+Some callbacks used by methods exposed by this module provide two numbers (derived from process.hrtime) specifying when the first ping was sent for a request, and when a request completed, in millseconds.
+The absolute values are not useful but the difference between the 2 gives the round trip time in milliseconds.

 These parameters are typically named `sent` and `rcvd`, and are provided to help round trip time calculation.